 On the Timer Start screen, press the MENU/ENTER button to enter Input Mode.
 Press Scroll Up to increase the hour or Scroll Down to decrease the hour.
 Press MENU/ENTER to cycle the edit field to the right.
 Press Scroll Up to increase the minutes or Scroll Down to decrease the minutes.
+Note: For AM/PM time, there is a third step after setting minutes.
+Presse Scroll Up or Scroll Down to select AM or PM.

 Press MENU/ENTER to save the changes.
 Press START/PAUSE to exit the menu option and return to the menu tree in Navigation Mode.
 Press START/PAUSE again to return to normal operations.